olliethomas/thesis/_sources/content/09_appendix/software/intervene.md

 # Casual Discovery Tool

-Built a tool for discovering causal structures in data that can be used by social scientists to create inform plicy decisions.
+Whilst studying for the PhD, I led a team that built a tool for discovering causal structures in data.
+The aim was that the tool could be used by social scientists to help inform policy decisions.

+The tool is now owned by a third party.